openservicemesh/osm/tests/e2e/README.md

 Note: If you use `latest` tag, K8s will try to pull the image by default.
 If the images are not pushed to a registry accessible by the kind cluster, image pull errors will occur.
 Or, if an image with the same name is available, like `openservicemesh/init:latest`, then that publicly available image will be pulled and started instead, which may not be as up-to-date as the local image already loaded onto the cluster.

 ### Any other K8s deployment
-Have your `Kubeconf` pointing to your testing cluster of choice.
+Have your Kubeconfig file point to your testing cluster of choice.
 The following code uses `latest` tag by default.
 Non-Kind deployments do not push the images on the nodes, so make sure to set the registry accordingly.
 ```
 export CTR_REGISTRY=<myacr>.dockerhub.io # if needed, set CTR_REGISTRY_USER and CTR_REGISTRY_PASSWORD